Share on Facebook Share on LinkedIn Share through WhatsApp Share on Twitter Share on Pinterest Share on Email Link to RSS Feed

 The late Theodosia Okoh

-Born on the 13th of June on a Tuesday in 1992, Theodosia Okoh was the fourth of eight children.
-She attended secondary school and teacher training college at Senior and Teacher Training Schools in Agogo and then Achimota School, where she received three years of training in Fine Art.
-You can also find the Shai Hills reserve a few miles from here.
+Born on June 13, 1922, Theodosia Okoh was raised in a family of educators and clergy.
+She was the fourth of eight children.
+She attended secondary school and teacher training college at Senior and Teacher Training Schools in Agogo first.
+After that she studied art at Achimota School, where her natural talent blossomed into formal training in Fine Arts.

-The Black star in the middle of the flag stands for freedom of Africa and unity against colonialism.
 The vision of Ghana is that Africa shall forever be free from oppressor's rule and will never be subjected to the will of anybody else.
-It is also the inspiration behind the nickname of the Ghanaian men's football team: the Ghana Blackstars.
-The Black star is the Hope of Africa.
-When you visit Ghana, make sure you also visit the iconic Blackstar at the Independence Square .
+It is also inspired the Ghanaian men's football team: the Ghana Blackstars.
+It is very simple - the Black Star is the Hope of Africa.

 Mrs. Theodosia Okoh could not have done a better job designing the Ghana flag.
 She managed to put the history and the future of Ghana in a timeless design.